 Help staff can use this link to look up the MAC to see if it is registered.

 We are not very interested in a hostname for the Time Caosule at the current time (perhaps for features beyond time machine compatibility), but we want a static IP address.
-For students in the dorms, please fill out a static IP request through the RCC home page.
-Users in other campus locations should request a static IP address and hostname using the Request 1-4 IP Address form.
+Request a reserved IP address and hostname using the Request 1-4 IP Address form.

 Helpdesk consultants can see this article for information on how to [hd:RCC - Create hostname with static ip address].